 Who should apply

 We are looking for highly enthusiastic, ambitious, innovative individuals who are dedicated, pro active and commercially aware.
-Ideally candidates should have a minimum of a 2.2 in any discipline.

 How to apply